Rillo¶

 Defining an Aggregate¶

-Rillo uses Pydantic models for State, Events, and Commands.
-Creating an Aggregate requires three type parameters and implementing the abstract apply() and execute() methods.
+Rillo uses Pydantic models for State and Events.
+Creating an Aggregate requires two type parameters and implementing the abstract apply() method.
+Business logic lives in plain command methods that emit events via _emit().

 from typing import Annotated, Literal